eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_29<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A QEAA Provider or PuB-EAA Provider SHALL support all Wallet Solutions, except in case the attestation in question is a Strong User Authentication (SUA) attestation as meant in [Topic 20](./annex-2.02-high-level-requirements-by-topic.md#a2313-topic-20-strong-user-authentication-for-electronic-payments) and the Wallet Provider does not support processing of the transactional data associated with the SUA attestation.
-Except for such cases, A QEAA Provider or PuB-EAA Provider SHALL NOT discriminate between Wallet Solutions when processing a request for the issuance of an attestation.
+A QEAA Provider or PuB-EAA Provider SHALL support all Wallet Solutions, except in case the attestation in question is a Strong User Authentication (SUA) attestation as meant in [Topic 20][topic-20] and the Wallet Provider does not support processing of the transactional data associated with the SUA attestation.
+Except for such cases, a QEAA Provider or PuB-EAA Provider SHALL NOT discriminate between Wallet Solutions when processing a request for the issuance of an attestation.

 *Note: This requirement is not applicable for non-qualified EAA Providers.
-For example, a non-qualified EAA Provider may choose to issue attestations in the format specified in [W3C VCDM], see ARB_01a.
+For example, a non-qualified EAA Provider may choose to issue attestations in the format specified in [W3C VCDM v2.0], see ARB_01a.
 In that case, it will support only those Wallet Solutions that have implemented this attestation format.*

 </div>
 </div>